AdamNiem/flickr-scrape2024Fix/README.md

 ## Usage

-[Get an API key from Flickr](https://www.flickr.com/services/api/misc.api_keys.html) and make a file called `credentials.json` which has the following text in it (replace the credentials with your own):
+[Get an API key from Flickr](https://www.flickr.com/services/api/misc.api_keys.html) and make a file called `credentials.json` (I put this file in the repo already you just need to edit it) which has the following text in it (replace the credentials with your own):

 ```
 {"KEY":"YOUR_API_KEY", "SECRET":"YOUR_API_SECRET"}